KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

     ...
     ```

-6. <a id='install-convention'></a>The [ClusterPodConvention](./reference/cluster-pod-convention.md) adds the convention to the cluster to make it available for the convention controller:
+1. The [ClusterPodConvention](reference/cluster-pod-convention.hbs.md) adds the convention to the
-    >**Important** The `annotations` block is only needed if you use a self-signed certificate.
-See the [cert-manager documentation](https://cert-manager.io/docs/).
+   cluster to make it available for the convention controller:

     ```yaml
     ...